Adlik/Adlik/README.md

 ### Build in Docker

 The `ci/docker/build.sh` file can be used to build a Docker images that contains all the requirements for building Adlik.
-You can build Adlik inside the Docker image.
+You can build Adlik with the Docker image.